coldclimate/thesocietymanifesto/the-dog-food-manifesto.md

 ## No private health insurance

-The NHS is key to British society and was founded on three principals
+The NHS is key to British society and was founded on three principles

 * That it meet the needs of everyone
 * That it be free at the point of delivery